-The most important feature on your RV are the tires.
-Oftentimes, those tires on a motorhome, fifth wheel or trailer tires are ignored or forgotten which could lead to the path of destruction or worse.
+Like shoes on a person, the most important feature on your RV are the tires.
+They support and carry your load and weight for as long as your moving.
+Oftentimes though, those tires on a motorhome, fifth wheel or trailer tires are overlooked which could lead you right into the path of destruction.
 So, we’ve put together our valuable RV tire safety and maintenance tips and accessories guide to help minimize or even eliminate potential of tire blowouts or accidents.

 After all, those black round rubber things are what carries your RV AND your family and belongings.
 So, doesn’t it make sense to take every precaution and proper care to ensure your motorhome or travel trailer get to your destination all in one piece?